CCPBioSim/BioSim-analysis-workshop/paper/paper.md

 # Contributions to the course

-MTD, MM, and ASJSM conceived the course.
+MTD and ASJSM conceived the course with contributions from RJG and MM.

 # Acknowledgements

 Parts of the material in this course have been adapted from other sources with the agreement of respective authors.
-In this context, we would like to acknowledge Matt Thompson, Jeff Wagner, and Josh Mitchell for the material featured in the OpenFF tutorials, César Ramírez-Sarmiento and collaborators for material featured in the Autodock tutorial, and Irfan Alibay and Richard Gowers for material in the MDAnalysis tutorial.
-We also wish to acknowledge Charlie Laughton for inspiration on discussing RMSD in conjunction with equilibration, and Rohan Gorantla for help with with setting up Colab environments.
+In this context, we would like to acknowledge Matt Thompson, Jeff Wagner, and Josh Mitchell for the material featured in the OpenFF tutorials, César Ramírez-Sarmiento and collaborators for material featured in the Autodock tutorial.
+We also wish to acknowledge Charlie Laughton for inspiration on discussing RMSD in conjunction with equilibration, and Irfan Alibay and Rohan Gorantla for help with with setting up Colab environments.

 # References